Fentanyl With Ketamine: Proceed With Care

 Fentanyl alongside ketamine requires individual evaluation.
 Fentanyl is 50-100x more potent than morphine, and the respiratory-depression risk in combination with ketamine is materially higher than with weaker opioids.
 Patients on transdermal fentanyl for chronic cancer pain may still be candidates with extra monitoring; patients on rapid-onset formulations (Actiq, Subsys) need particularly careful planning.

-If you take Duragesic regularly and are considering at-home ketamine therapy, the combination is depends on your specific situation.
+If you take Duragesic regularly and are considering at-home ketamine therapy, eligibility depends on your specific situation β we evaluate case by case.
 This page covers the brief pharmacologic context and what we do at intake.

 How Duragesic interacts with ketamine